usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 > This publication is available at the Army Publishing Directorate (APD) site (https://armypubs.army.mil), and the Central Army Registry site (https://atiam.train.army.mil/catalog/dashboard).

+### Why OSCAL

+The Field Manual, while a distinctive work with many special and bespoke characteristics, is also *aspiring* to be OSCAL.

+The surest sign of this is the series of patterns and structural regularities throughout the document and especially in Chapter 4 - sure indications (as noted explicitly) of "intent" in their organization and composition.
+What this document describes as *leader requirements*, *attributes* and *capabilities* become controls in OSCAL.

+However, if Chapter 4 is a control catalog, the next question is, what is a profile.

+As a selection of controls, a profile of FM 6-22 is indeed the "self-cultivation" checklist it describes in paragraph 4-1 and elsewhere, which describes how it is intended "to help individuals identify and prioritize which leader requirements to target for growth" - i.e. a leader requirements *selection* is to be made.

+In other words - read the docs.
+Constructing an OSCAL profile to leverage this catalog remains a tbd.

 ### From PDF to HTML - to NISO STS - to OSCAL

 Not all PDF is created equal.
 And multiple ways to produce HTML or other legible forms from PDF sources exist, with varying results.